Domestic land snails: Achatina. Snail at home, what it needs

 What to feed

 Your baby's longevity is closely related to nutrition.
-Proper food is plant-based.
-It can be apples, cabbage, cucumbers, zucchini, the pet will also not refuse oatmeal.
+The right food is plant-based.
+These can be apples, cabbage, cucumbers, zucchini; your pet will also not refuse oatmeal.
 Fish food is also an option.
 You can feed your pet dried.
-Most importantly, no pickles and smoked.
+The main thing is no pickling or smoking.

 And please take care of the sink: add chalk, eggshells, crushed calcium gluconate to your food.

-Subject to all conditions, Achatina will please you with a strong shell and longevity.
+If all conditions are met, Achatina will delight you with a strong shell and longevity.

 CATEGORIES